kexin-zhang/kexin-zhang.github.io/_posts/2018-07-02-google-maps-to-geojson.md

 css: /static/css/gmaps2geojson.css
 ---

-*TLDR: I wrote 30 lines of code for getting GeoJSON from Google Maps directions and wrote this blog post to hype myself up.
+*TLDR: I wrote 40 lines of code for getting GeoJSON from Google Maps directions and wrote this blog post to hype myself up.
 See the [Github repo](https://github.com/kexin-zhang/gmaps2geojson).*

 I was recently inspired by this [blog post](https://chriswhong.com/data-visualization/taxitechblog1/) on the technical details behind [NYC Taxis: A Day in the Life](http://chriswhong.github.io/nyctaxi/).
 Part of the post details how Chris Whong used Google Maps to fetch route coordinates, so I wrote this super simple Python utility for converting routes to GeoJSON.
-Since GeoJSON is often used for mapping with JavaScript, I thought it'd be helpful to have some code for generating GeoJSON -- which I've called **gmaps2geojson**.
+Since GeoJSON is often used for mapping with JavaScript, I thought it'd be helpful to have some code for generating GeoJSON files -- which I've called **gmaps2geojson**.

 #### Usage Example
 Over spring break, I did a road trip: Atlanta -> New Orleans -> Baton Rouge -> Houston -> College Station -> Austin.
 New Orleans, Houston, and Austin were the main destinations, and Baton Route and College Station were pit stops along the way.